 Before adding the eggs, make sure to reduce the heat to medium, or even medium-low.
 Using too high of heat will quickly dry out your eggs.

-So, if you notice that your eggs are starting to look dry on the bottom, reduce the heat or remove your skillet from the stove to help it cool down.
+So, if you notice that your eggs are starting to look dry on the bottom, reduce the heat.
+You can also remove your skillet from the stove to help it cool down.

 Tip 3: Remove skillet from heat just before eggs are done cooking.